erobillard/M365Tools/README.md

 # M365Tools
-This repo is for any useful tools and scripts for Microsoft 365 that I build or enhance from other projects.
+This repo is for any useful tools and scripts for Microsoft 365.

 ## PowerShell Cmdlets:
 [Copy-SPOFolder](https://github.com/erobillard/M365Tools/blob/main/docs/Copy-SPOFolder.md)